Last updated on

 Three: Manonmaya Kosha of the Pancha Kosha.

 Manonmaya Kosha is the sheath of ‘memories’.
 These memories are present in an accumulated form which we will see in the next section.
-The memories are in the forms of Karma and Samskara.
+The memories are in the form of Karma and Samskara.
 Karma is accumulated in various births however Samskara gets accumulated in this birth itself.
-These Karmas and Samskaras need to be taken care before, so that, one understands the reality of Vijnanamaya Kosha.
+These Karmas and Samskaras need to be taken care of before, so that, one understands the reality of Vijnanamaya Kosha.
 Human beings are called ‘Manushya’ because the consciousness of humans lies only in the memories.
-The Karmic memories and Sammkaric memories are always hidden and manifest only when the proper time comes.
+The Karmic memories and Samskaric memories are always hidden and manifest only when the proper time comes.
 Why?
 Let’s see below.

 Four: Vijnanamaya Kosha, the intelligence unit of the five Koshas

-It is interesting to note that all the Koshas contains the word ‘Maya’.
+It is interesting to note that all the Koshas contain the word ‘Maya’.
 It is because the word Maya differentiates Atman and Anatman.
 All the Pancha Koshas are Anatman which simply means not Atman.